_ (10 of 17)

 The final goal is to be able to improvise instantly within any given melody, over any harmonic progression or rhythmic context, to “fit in” the musical environment, to contribute a strong musical personality, and to co-exist in a creative “interplay” with the rest of the musicians.

-If you want to have Jazz Singing Lessons with Irini, go to Lessons Page and click the Contact button!
+If you want to have Jazz Singing Lessons with Irini, go to the Lessons Page and click the Contact button!